The Early Christians, and the Division

 Like all other Master Spiritual Teachers, Avatars, Siddhas and Buddhas, the Christ Jesus said that the greatest commandment is: Love one another, love your neighbor as yourself, and treat others as you would want to be treated if you were them.

-That is why Jesus said to his disciples, "You have not heard the voice of God or seen God’s shape at any time."
+Amazingly, the official church canon even included things that contradict the Nicene Creed.
+For instance, Jesus said to his disciples, "You have not heard the voice of God or seen God’s shape at any time."
 For even though Jesus realized his oneness with God, as we all can, he knew he was not "God Himself."
 He knew that the Lord our God is the eternal, infinite, omnipresent Holy ONE.

 Only God is the Holy One, and besides God there is no Savior, as Moses, Samuel, David, Isaiah and others wrote.
 And a son of man or Messiah is not the Savior, but a servant of God the Savior.
 Jesus knew that, and he knew that God was not made in our image.
 We are made in God’s image, as Children of the Divine Light.